wuxb45/wormhole/README.md

 }
 ```

-The above issues with QSBR are all gone with `whsafe`.
+The above issues with QSBR are specific to the `wormhole` API. `whsafe` does not have these issues.

 ### The `whunsafe` API
 A set of *thread-unsafe* functions are also provided.
 See the functions with _prefix_ `whunsafe`.